rohitsunilsharma2000/exam-notes/Cryptography & Network Security/cryptography-test-paper/Cryptography_Security_LongQuestions_Set1.md

 3. **DES Algorithm:**

-   * a) Describe the working of the DES algorithm in detail.
+   * a) Describe the working of the DES algorithm in detail._👉 page:-35_
    * b) What are the security limitations of DES?

 4. **Digital Signatures:**